kelemen/netbeans-gradle-project/readme.md

   slow (just like opening it).
 - Errors occurring while loading the project is not displayed to the user but only emitted as *WARNING* level logs.
-- It is not possible to specify the Gradle installation directory, only the bundled Gradle version can be used (i.e.: 1.0).
-I don't know how to do this because I'm not familiar with class loading mechanism of NetBeans.
 - Debugging is only possible by manually attaching to the process.
 To run a project in debug mode a task must be defined to start the project in debug mode and listen on a particular port.
 Single test run can be started by right clicking the file in